lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 If you have multiple drives on your system :menuselection:`Device --> Select Current Device --> Desired Disk`.
 To view information on the current drive such as what type of partition table or Logical size and smart status :menuselection:`Device --> Properties`.
 If you do not really see all your devices or current status press :kbd:`F5` or :menuselection:`Tools --> Refresh Devices`.

+If you want to quit KDE Partition manager press :kbd:`Control+Q`.

 Screenshot
 -----------
 .. image:: kde_partitionmanager.png